mklvr/ansible-role-acme-cert/README.md

 Role Variables
 --------------

-I tried to not require an variables and just have sensible defaults.
-YYMV.
+I tried to not require any variables and just have sensible defaults.
+YMMV.

 Dependencies
 ------------